• Skip to main content

 This recipe originated from a partnership I did with a meal service called Terra's Kitchen.
 Unfortunately they are no longer in business but I felt I needed to mention them since it was not my original creation.

-While pasta is the obvious choice here.
-Any type of pasta works, even a gluten-free alternative you love.
+While al dente penne pasta is the obvious choice here, you can also make spaghetti alla puttanesca or any pasta shape you like, even a gluten-free alternative you love.
 But you can also serve this on top of many other things!
 Here are a few things we've tried:

 • Spaghetti squash